connormack/Car-Park-Finder/docs/testing.md

 # Testing

 ## Test Plan
-TODO: Describe any manual and automated (unit) tests.
-Uniquely identify each test case.
-Include prerequisites and test data.
-Test Runs

 The tests are grouped according to the use-cases they represent.
 All the use-case and their tests are listed below: